-- (1) A member is to restrict his or her remarks to the motion or amendment under discussion, or to a personal explanation or point of order. - (2) The presiding member, at any time, may- - (a) call the attention of the meeting to- - (i) any irrelevant, repetitious, offensive or insulting language by a member; or - (ii) any breach of order or decorum by a member; and - (b) direct that member, if speaking, to discontinue his or her speech. - (3) A member is to comply with the direction of the presiding member under subclause (2) by immediately ceasing to speak.
+- (1) A Member is to restrict his or her remarks to the motion or amendment under discussion, or to a personal explanation or point of order. - (2) The Presiding Member, at any time, may- - (a) call the attention of the meeting to any irrelevant, repetitious, offensive or insulting language by a Member; and - (b) direct that Member, if speaking, to discontinue his or her speech. - (3) A Member is to comply with the direction of the Presiding Member under subclause (2) by immediately ceasing to speak.